IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 However, he bounced back as only the greatest do.
 Warner helped Australia win their first T20 World Cup title and bagged the player of the tournament award, before starting to pile on the runs for Delhi Capitals in IPL 2022.
 Recruited for a steal by the franchise at Rs 6.25 crore, Warner has wasted no time in showing SRH what they are missing out on.

 Another such case of resurgence has been that of Kuldeep Yadav.
-The left-arm wrist spinner is the second-highest wicket-taker in IPL 2022 at the moment, with 18 wickets in 10 games for Delhi Capitals.
+He is the second-highest wicket-taker in IPL 2022 at the moment, with 18 wickets in 10 games for Delhi Capitals.

 Like Warner, Kuldeep has had a point to prove this season after a tough phase at Kolkata Knight Riders.
 He was signed by KKR in 2018 and picked 17 wickets for the franchise in that season.
 But what followed was a rapid decline for the left-arm wrist spinner.